Ayowel/renpy-setup-action/README.md

     update_path: false
     # Downloaded Ren'Py version when installing
     version: 8.0.3
+    # Whether to install the Android SDK
+    android_sdk: false
+    # Input for the SDK installation process - this should not be used in most cases
+    android_sdk_install_input:
+    # If android_sdk_install_input is not provided, what company name to use when installing the SDK
+    android_sdk_owner:
+    # Configuration properties to use when building android releases
+    # aab/apk replace the default properties if provided
+    android_properties:
+    android_aab_properties:
+    android_apk_properties:

     ### DISTRIBUTE INPUTS ###
     # Comma/newline-separated list of packages that should
     # be built
     packages: all
+    # Directory where generated packages should be saved
+    out_dir: ""

+    ### ANDROID_BUILD INPUTS
+    # Whether to build an Universak APK (apk) or a Play Bundle (aab)
+    build_type: apk
     # Directory where generated packages should be saved
     out_dir: ""
 ```